 MC Events, the event producers, reserve the right to cancel or delay the race due to severe weather or in the event of a disaster.

-Let loose while dancing to our musical guests.
 In past years, musical guests have included: OOKLAH THE MOC, KIMIE, KOLOHE KAI, KAPENA, THE JIMMY WEEKS PROJECT, ELI-MAC and MIKE LOVE!

 Makahiki literally translates to yearly or annual.
 Makahiki Challenge is meant to be an annual challenge for the people of Hawaii and its visitors.
 It is our chance to compete, challenge ourselves, celebrate, enjoy, and respect this beautiful island that has continued to provide for us.